Insurance in Portugal: a detailed guide to all types of coverage for individuals

 There is no investment threshold to participate in the program.
 However, applicants must prove they have rented or owned accommodation in Portugal and sufficient funds for everyday expenses.

-Individual cost calculation of the Portugal Startup Visa
+Individual cost calculation for the Portugal Startup Visa

 Digital Nomad visa.
 Remote workers who earn at least €3,040 a month can obtain a Digital Nomad visa.